Select Aquatics of Erie, CO.

 See Species for Sale for more information on getting fish that are on a wait list.

-Shipment is done with USPS or UPS, while prompt and friendly email or phone contact ensures that
+Shipment is done with USPS with prompt and friendly email or phone contact, ensuring that you

-each shipment to cover any that may be lost in shipment, though losses are becoming very rare.
+each shipment to cover any that may be lost in shipment, though losses are very rare.

-bags, 2-3 fish per bag to help ensure live delivery.
-If you are ever in the Denver area you are
+channels within breather bags, or knotted, 1-2 fish per bag.
+If you are ever in the Denver area

-welcome to stop by, see the fish room or pick up some fish- simply drop me a line so that I will be
+you are welcome to stop by, see the fish room or pick up some fish- simply drop me a line so that

 If you have any questions that may not have been covered here, just ask, and I will get right back